Gilbert Things To Do

 Tonto Natural Bridge State Park (Payson): 90 minutes north of Gilbert on Highway 87 is an amazing geological park that I recommend to anyone visiting Arizona.
 Not as grand as the Grand Canyon but also not as far away and not as crowded.
 The park has trails along the stream and through the tunnel.
 Cathedral ceilings 100 ft. high!
 Great for kids 8 and up.
 Picnic tables and charcoal grills are available.
 Admission is reasonable.
 Drive up in the morning, stop in Payson for lunch on the way back and you are home by 4:00.
 By far my favorite day trip.

 Boyce Thompson Arboretum (Superior): East of Gilbert on Hwy 60, the scenic drive takes you past my favorite mountains (The Superstitions) towards Globe.
 Don’t miss the turn off because it doesn’t look like much.
 Down the hill is the Arboretum with walking trails, gardens, greenhouses and a couple of homes from the early settlers.
 Bring your camera and take your time exploring.
-Canyon Lake, Saguaro Lake and Roosevelt Lake: These three reservoirs use water from the Salt River for boating and recreational activities.
+Canyon Lake, Saguaro Lake, and Roosevelt Lake: These three reservoirs use water from the Salt River for boating and recreational activities.
 The drive through the Superstition Mountains and Salt River Canyon are spectacular and scenic.
 Roosevelt Lake is the furthest out but still less than 2 hours away.

-San Xavier Mission: Located south of Tucson this historic Mission site is makes for an interesting day trip.
+San Xavier Mission: Located south of Tucson this historic Mission site is made for an interesting day trip.
 Stop in Tucson for lunch, light a candle at the Mission and connect with history and the Holy Spirit.

-Jerome, Mingus Mountain and Prescott: Take an easy drive up to Jerome and enjoy lunch in this quirky little mining town.
+Jerome, Mingus Mountain, and Prescott: Take an easy drive up to Jerome and enjoy lunch in this quirky little mining town.
 We recommend the Haunted Hamburger for lunch and views that are hard to match.
 Follow HWY 89 over Mingus Mountain and down into the beautiful Prescott Valley.
 To make the most of the trip stop off at the town center of Prescott, AZ for some ice cream.
 Whiskey Row and the old Courthouse are all right there for exploring.
-Leave around 10:00am and be back in Gilbert by 5:00 depending on traffic and how long you investigate Jerome and Prescott.
+Leave around 10:00 am and be back in Gilbert by 5:00 depending on traffic and how long you investigate Jerome and Prescott.